5 mistakes businesses make during international expansion and how to avoid them | GoCardless

 Just like with B2B, in the US and Canada, credit cards are much more preferred for most use cases, particularly digital subscriptions (41% in Canada and 29% in the US).

 This disparity in payment methods across the globe shows you can’t force a disliked or misunderstood payment method on customers in new markets.
-You need to understand and then offer the payment method (or methods) for each country.
+You need to understand and then offer the payment method (or methods) for each country.3.
+Ignoring the cost and pain of FX

 3. Ignoring the cost and pain of FX